MathewRGB/AlgorithmicScribbling/README.md

 # AlgorithmicScribbling

-A collection of things i always want to know.
+A collection and playground for mathematical things.